adamdhill/Tools/BLS/BLS.md

 *Specific Motivations*

-Motivational models*
+Motivational models

 Instrumental - people interact to exchange material resources

 Social - attitudes, values, identity, procedural justice, and motive-based trust

+PJ and Scarcity go together

+For PJ, SOII selection is fair (also for SOII, scarcity)

+If non-SOII, move up a level of abstraction -- not the process in which firms are chosen, but the way in which this survey is chosen, or way in which the classification of firm is chosen

-From Stalans2012
+From Stalans2012 (which is a mix of instrumental and social)

-Reciprocity Principle
+Reciprocity Principle (I)

-Sensitivity to Negative Consequences
+Sensitivity to Negative Consequences (I)

-Civic Duty Principle
+Civic Duty Principle (S)

-Scarcity Principle
+Scarcity Principle (I)

-Consistency Principle
+Consistency Principle (I)

-Legitimate Authority Principle
+Legitimate Authority Principle (S)

 *Priming Prosocial Behavior*